EqualExperts/dbt-unit-testing/README.md

 ## Mocking

-As explained [here](#how), mocks can be completely independent from the dev/test environment, if you setup all the required dependencies in the test setup.
+Mocks can be completely independent of the dev/test environment if you set up all the required dependencies (it's explained here [How](#how).

-Let's take a look into another [jaffle-shop](/jaffle-shop/) example, an almost dumb test but it illustrates well:
+Let's take a look into another [jaffle-shop](/jaffle-shop/) example, an almost dumb test, but it illustrates well:

 ```jinja
 {% call dbt_unit_testing.test('customers', 'should show customer_id without orders') %}